How to measure curtains for your windows

 See how it works

-Curtains are a very important feature in the home.
-Not only do they provide protection from the elements and privacy, but they are also a great interior design opportunity.
-To ensure they look their best, however, you need to learn how to measure curtains the correct way.
+Curtains are an important feature in the home.
+They provide protection from the elements and privacy, as well as make a fitting decor that adds character to your interiors.
+To ensure the best look for your windows, you need to learn how to measure curtains correctly.

-There cannot be a standard rule for curtain measurement, as style, look, and the type of curtain all come into play.
-How do you know what size curtain you need?
-This handy guide will account for the main options so you are not left out in the cold and have a clear idea of how curtains are measured.
+The right window and curtain measurements are important when styling your home with window treatments.
+So, how do you know what sizes of curtain you need?
+There’s no standard rule when it comes to measuring curtains, as style, look, and type all come into play.
+This handy guide will account for the main options so you are not left out in the cold and have a clear idea of how to measure curtains for your windows.

 Start by choosing a mounting technique

 The first step is deciding the mounting technique you will opt for.
-This is vital as you will need to know how to measure your windows for the right curtains.
+This is vital as it becomes a part of your measurement.
 The key is deciding whether you want to mount your curtains outside or inside the window frame.
 These two options will create two very different aesthetics, so consider the look of them both before making a choice.

 The two options can be broken down like this: